Workers Probing Into Ivanka Trump Factory Missing, Arrested

 They had faced “unprecedented” scrutiny from the Chinese government before — two were blocked from leaving mainland China in April and May.
 Li told the AP that police had asked Hua to stop investigating Huajian factories.

-The Ivanka Trump brand is facing calls to sever its relationship with the factory, but so far has not commented on the issue.
-A spokesperson for Marc Fisher, which manufactures Nine West and Ivanka Trump, told AP, “We were unaware of the allegations and will look into them immediately.”
+The Ivanka Trump brand is facing calls to sever their relationship with the factory, but so far has not commented on the issue.
+A spokesperson for Marc Fisher, which manufactures Nine West and Ivanka Trump, told AP, “we were unaware of the allegations and will look into them immediately.”